lavinei/pybats_nbdev/README.md

     beginning forecasting

-We've just used the standard holidays in the US Federal Calendar, but you can specify your own using this class in *Pandas*: **XXX ADD IN A LINK TO THE PANDAS DATE-TIME HOLIDAY CLASS**.
+We've just used the standard holidays in the US Federal Calendar, but you can specify your own list of holidays using the class [pandas.tseries.holiday](https://pandas.pydata.org/pandas-docs/stable/user_guide/timeseries.html#holidays-holiday-calendars).

 ```python
 holidays